Austin Location

 After an arrest, you might be released without a court summons.
 This does not mean you are in the clear.
 It means you will have to wait and see whether the prosecutor will file charges before the statute of limitations is up.

 However, you do not have to simply sit and wait and do nothing during this time.
-Always speak with a DWI defense attorney immediately about potential charges.
+Always speak with a DWI defense lawyer immediately about potential charges.
 Your lawyer might need to take immediate action regarding your driver’s license, depending on the circumstances, even if you are not yet charged.
 This is especially critical if you refused a breathalyzer test at the traffic stop.

 Below we’ll explore possible explanations for a delay in DWI charges being filed in Texas: